 Rev. Barber said despite the fact that economic disparity is growing, with 140 million Americans living in poverty, the word “poverty” is rarely used in our political discourse.
 The “middle class” tends to get all the attention, he says.
-To change the narrative during this year’s presidential election, Rev. Barber launched the "We Must Do MORE" national tour to run through the presidential primary season, leading to a Mass Poor People’s Assembly & Moral March on the nation’s capital this summer.
+To change the narrative during this year’s presidential election, Rev. Barber launched the "We Must Do MORE" national tour to run through the presidential primary season, leading to a Mass Poor People’s Assembly & Moral March on the nation’s capital on June 20th.
 Dayton was selected as the only Ohio stop on the 25-state tour.

 >> READ MORE: Pink jackets and a yellow coat taught me about poverty